Doric String Quartet

 John Myerscough, cello

-A recent highlight has seen the Quartet take on John Adams’ Absolute Jest for String Quartet and Orchestra with performances at the Vienna Konzerthaus with John Adams conducting, with Netherlands Radio Philharmonic at the Concertgebouw and with BBC Scottish Symphony Orchestra conducted by Markus Stenz.
-Their recording of the piece with Royal Scottish National Orchestra and Peter Oundjian, released on Chandos in 2018, was named Recording of the Month in BBC Music Magazine and praised for the “sumptuous sweetness and laser-like clarity” of its performance.
-Future performances of the piece include with BBC Symphony Orchestra conducted by Joana Carneiro.
+With a curiosity for repertoire and setting, the Quartet was delighted to take on John Adams’ Absolute Jest for String Quartet and Orchestra.
+The Quartet was invited to give the Austrian premiere at Vienna Konzerthaus with John Adams conducting, the Dutch premiere with the Netherlands Radio Philharmonic at the Concertgebouw under Markus Stenz and performed the piece with the BBC Scottish Symphony and BBC Symphony Orchestras.
+Their recording of the piece with the Royal Scottish National Orchestra and Peter Oundjian, released on Chandos in 2018, was named Recording of the Month in BBC Music Magazine and praised for the “sumptuous sweetness and laser-like clarity” of its performance.

-Since 2010 the Doric Quartet has recorded exclusively for Chandos Records, with their releases covering repertoire ranging from Schumann through to Korngold and Walton as well as works with orchestra including Elgar’s Introduction and Allegro and John Adams’ Absolute Jest.
-The Quartet’s benchmark recording of the complete Britten String Quartets was released in 2019 and gathered glittering reviews across the board.
-Recorded at Snape Maltings Concert Hall in conjunction with a series of performances at the Britten Weekend celebrations, the disc was Album of the Week by The Sunday Times, Editor’s Choice in Gramophone and saw the Doric praised in BBC Music Magazine for its “extraordinary affinity” with Britten’s music.
-The Quartet’s ongoing commitment to Haydn has so far seen them record the complete Opus 20, Opus 76 and Opus 64 Quartets with the recordings attracting acclaim including Editor’s Choice in Gramophone, Choc du Mois in Classica Magazine and a shortlisting for a Gramophone Award.
-Future releases include quartets by Mendelssohn and the complete Haydn Opus 33 Quartets.
+Since 2010 Doric String Quartet has recorded exclusively for Chandos Records, with their releases covering repertoire ranging from Schumann to Korngold and Walton as well as works with orchestra including Elgar’s Introduction and Allegro and John Adams’ Absolute Jest.
+2019 saw the release of the Quartet’s benchmark recording of the complete Britten string quartets which gathered glittering reviews across the board.
+Recorded at Snape Maltings Concert Hall in conjunction with a series of performances at the Britten Weekend celebrations, the disc was Album of the Week in The Sunday Times, Editor’s Choice in Gramophone and saw Doric praised in BBC Music Magazine for its “extraordinary affinity” with Britten’s music.
+The Quartet’s ongoing commitment to Haydn has so far seen them record the complete Opus 20, Opus 76 and Opus 64 quartets with the recordings attracting acclaim including Editor’s Choice in Gramophone, Choc du Mois in Classica Magazine and a shortlisting for a Gramophone Award.
+The next installment in the Quartet’s series of Haydn recordings (Opus 33) will be released in October 2020, with other future recording plans including quartets by Mozart and Mendelssohn.

 Please do not make any changes, omissions or additions, unless authorized by artist management.